normen/vim-macos-scripts/README.md

 #### edit-text-in-vim
 - Open Automator
-- Create a new "Quick Action" (Contextual Workflow)
+- Create a new "Contextual Workflow" (Quick Action)
+- In the top bar
   - Allow the action to receive Plain Text
+  - Set an fitting icon
+  - Set the "replaces selected text" checkbox
-- Add an Applescript action to the flow
+- Add an Applescript action to the flow (search "Applescript" in the search bar)
 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript action
 - Save the Automator action as "Edit in VIM"

 Now the action will automatically appear when you right-click selected text.
-Edit the text in VIM, save it, quit VIM and the text will be pasted automatically back to the original application.
+Edit the text in VIM, save it, quit VIM and the text will automatically be pasted back to the original application.

+_Hint: In the MacOS settings under "Keyboard" you can assign a keyboard shortcut to this action._

 #### open-file-in-vim
 - Open Automator
-- Create a new "Quick Action" (Contextual Workflow)
+- Create a new "Contextual Workflow" (Quick Action)
+- In the top bar
-- Allow the action to receive files and folders
+  - Allow the action to receive Files and Folders
+  - Set an fitting icon
-- Add an Applescript action to the flow
+- Add an Applescript action to the flow (search "Applescript" in the search bar)
 - Copy-Paste the text of `open-file-in-vim.applescript` to the Applescript action
 - Save the Automator action as "Open in VIM"

 Now the action will automatically appear in Finder when you select or right-click a file.
 Execute it to edit the file directly in VIM.
 The parent folder of the file will be set as working directory.
 If multiple files are selected they will open in VIM tabs.
+If a single `.vim` file is opened VIM will be started with the `-S` parameter to open the file as a session file.

+#### open-file-in-vim as Application
 You can also use `open-file-in-vim.applescript` to create an Automator "Application" instead of a "Quick Action".

-The resulting Application can open files directly in VIM when double-clicking them in Finder.
+- Open Automator
+- Create a new "Application"
+- Add an Applescript action to the flow (search "Applescript" in the search bar)
+- Copy-Paste the text of `open-file-in-vim.applescript` to the Applescript action
+- Save the Application as "VIM" in either /Applications or /User/name/Applications

+You can set the application to always open files of a specific type through their Finder information panel.
+You can also use it to open a new instance of VIM without opening a file.

 #### Bonus: current file in Terminal top bar
 As a bonus, you can see the currently edited file in the top bar of Terminal if you add this to your .vimrc: